quells/unread-instapaper-alfred2/README.md

 [Instapaper Alfred Workflow](https://github.com/quells/unread-instapaper-alfred2/blob/master/Instapaper.alfredworkflow?raw=true)

-# Copyright
+# Disclaimer

-The Instapaper name and logo are owned by [betaworks](http://betaworks.com) and [Marco Arment](http://www.marco.org).
+The Instapaper name, logo, and service are owned by [betaworks](http://betaworks.com) and [Marco Arment](http://www.marco.org).
 Kai Wells does not own or claim to own anything related to Instapaper.

 # Version History